Keep Boulder Beautiful: Repurpose or Recycle Used Cannabis Jars & Vapes

 - Store and organize cords (phone charger, headphones, micro-USB, etc)

-- Keep keys organized (leave the labels on so you always grab the right keys)
+- Keep keys organized (leave the labels on or add your own so you always grab the right keys)

-Even smaller glass dab jars have tons of practical uses:
+Even smaller glass dab jars have tons of practical uses after a quick cleaning:

 - Fill with chapstick or moisturizer